bonarr/Bonarr/README.md

 Bonarr
 </p>

-Bodarr is an __independent__ fork of [Radarr](https://github.com/Radarr/Radarr) reworked for automatically downloading adult movies via Usenet and BitTorrent.
+Bonarr is an __independent__ fork of [Radarr](https://github.com/Radarr/Radarr) reworked for automatically downloading adult movies via Usenet and BitTorrent.